 4 Ideas to Get Through Indecision

-Making decisions is non-negotiable for living life in general.
-Many of the decisions we make are habitual, and we are not always in tune with every part of the mental process of making decisions, but nonetheless, even habitual decisions like getting up and starting your daily routine are decisions.
+Many of the decisions we make are habitual, and we are not always in tune with every part of the mental process involved in decision-making.
+Nonetheless, even habitual decisions, such as getting up and starting your daily routine, constitute decisions.

-It typically shows up as procrastination or as a result of anxiety or other trauma.
+It typically appears as procrastination or as a result of anxiety or other trauma.
 There is no question that any kind of mental struggle can make decision-making overwhelming.

 I have come to understand that although there are times when making a decision can be quite challenging, the best way out of the cycle is to make a decision and see it through.
 The longer I remain undecided, the more anxiety and overwhelm I experience.